-Bacteria aren’t the only things that live in your gut!
+My Work: Bacteria aren’t the only things that live in your gut!
 I work on some of the other stuff.

 I’m a PhD student student studying microbiology.
 What that means is after I finished my primary degree at Cork Institute of Technology I applied for a PhD position with the APC Microbiome Institute, UCC and Teagasc.
 It means I’m spending another four years studying instead of getting a job straight away.
 My PhD topic is really interesting and it keeps me really busy but I get to do some cutting edge scientific research that nobody has tried before.